jiawenxue1004/DLP-ALC-LIGHTCRAFTER-SDK-for-Ubuntu/README.md

 - Ubuntu 16.04
 - OpenCV 3.4.11
 - CMake 3.7
-- TI DLP lightcrafer 4500 EVM
+- TI DLP lightcrafter 4500 EVM

 (Unlike most DLP 4500 related projects, this project does not require OpenGL or QT to project customized images)